 If you want to compare these weather conditions to what San Diego is like the rest of the year, you can find that all in one place in the guide to typical San Diego weather.

-Use the averages when doing your long-range planning, but check the San Diego weather forecast before you leave home.
+Use the averages when doing your long-range planning, but California weather can be fickle.
+Check the San Diego weather forecast before you leave home.

 What to Pack

 If you plan to go across the border into Tijuana, pack your passport.